At Disney characters union, lawsuit seeks end to takeover

 ORLANDO, Fla.
 (AP) — The Teamsters local that represents workers who play Mickey Mouse, Goofy and other characters at Walt Disney World was taken over almost two years ago by its parent union, which cited “deficiencies" in the local's leadership following repeated member complaints of mismanagement.

-Now a former officer of Local 385's previous leadership is suing the International Brotherhood of Teamsters, claiming the takeover has lasted too long.
+Now a former business agent of Local 385 is suing the International Brotherhood of Teamsters, claiming the takeover has lasted too long.
 Gary Brown said in a lawsuit filed in federal court in Orlando last week that the Teamsters needs to end its trusteeship and hold elections for new officers.